Attitude Formation

 DETERMINANTS OF ATTITUDE FORMATION

-The determinants of attitude formation are given below:
+The determinants of attitude formation are described below:

 1. Socialization

-Socialization is a life-long process of learning through which an individual learns from his parents, other family members, friends, peers, teachers, mass-media and anything in the surrounding.
-This learning shapes an individual’s personality and overall perception of things.
-We learn about the choices, preferences, liking, disliking, attitudes and opinions of other people regarding different things which also shape our attitudes towards these things.
-We acquire certain information and facts which make us believe that a thing is good or bad.
-Hence, socialization is a basic determinant of attitude formation.
+Socialization is a lifelong process of learning through which individuals acquire knowledge, values, beliefs, and behaviors from parents, family members, friends, peers, teachers, mass media, and the surrounding environment.
+This process shapes an individual’s personality and overall perception of the world.
+Through socialization, individuals learn the preferences, likes, dislikes, attitudes, and opinions of others regarding various matters, which in turn influence their own attitudes.
+The information and experiences gained through socialization help individuals form judgments about whether something is good or bad.
+Therefore, socialization is a fundamental determinant of attitude formation.

 2. Personal Experiences

-4. Mass Communication – Electronic & Print Media:
+4. Mass Communication – Electronic and Print Media

 6. Rational Analysis